Team4159/CardinalVision/README.md

 # CardinalVision
 This is a experimental project contributing to the over all image recognition of the 2019 robot.
-In this project the computer tracks yellow pencils.
 Be sure to install opencv-python and python3 before running

+Note:

-Note: Press q to exit all windows when running
+- Press q to exit all windows when running
+- Please run TapeRec.py for FRC Visual target recognition
+- Run VisionTesting.py for pencil detection